Some people struggle with being by themselves all the time. This post will explain why and how to stay happy alone.

 It’s a state of dissatisfaction, and it is usually temporary.
 For example, if you lose your wallet, you will likely feel sad.

 It’s loneliness when you start feeling the need to be with someone.
-When you want another presence so bad, that’s loneliness.
-Sometimes, it is about looking for someone you can talk to about all your worries.
+When you want another presence or voice so badly, that’s loneliness.
+Sometimes, it is about looking for someone to talk to about all your worries.

 This state can push you to hang out with people or make you want to get laid quickly.
 You want attention or touch.

-It is persistent sadness.
-It is worse than losing your purse or money.
+It is persistent sadness and worse than losing your purse or money.
 It is a sadness that won’t go away no matter what you do or try.
 The pain in your chest (in your head) lives there, and you don’t know how to take it out because it’s deep down there.